Have you been paying attention to the SEO on your website for some time? If so, you must learn about calculating roi for seo.

 Customer Lifetime Value (LTV) x Lead Conversion Rate

 As you can understand, this might not be the most accurate business or website metric.
-But, it helps to arrive at an acceptable value to calculate the ROI for your SEO when the business is based on leads conversions.
+But, it helps to arrive at an acceptable value to calculate the ROI for your SEO when the business is based on lead conversions.

 So, by this stage, you have the cost of your investment for doing the SEO work and the revenue generated after implementation.
 We will feed these values into a relevant formula to calculate your ROI for the SEO strategy.